-- Developmental delay
+- developmental delay

-- Abnormal attachment between a child and parent/carer e.g. anxious, indiscriminate or no attachment
+- abnormal attachment between a child and parent/carer e.g. anxious, indiscriminate or no attachment

-- Aggressive behaviour towards others
+- aggressive behaviour towards others

-- · Child scapegoated within the family
+- child scapegoated within the family

-- Frozen watchfulness, particularly in pre-school children
+- frozen watchfulness, particularly in pre-school children

-- · Low self-esteem and lack of confidence
+- low self-esteem and lack of confidence

-- Withdrawn or seen as a 'loner' difficulty relating to others
+- withdrawn or seen as a 'loner' difficulty relating to others

-- Over-reaction to mistakes
+- over-reaction to mistakes

-- · Fear of new situations
+- fear of new situations

-- Inappropriate emotional responses to painful situations
+- inappropriate emotional responses to painful situations

-- Neurotic behaviour (e.g. rocking, hair twisting, thumb sucking)
+- neurotic behaviour (e.g. rocking, hair twisting, thumb sucking)

-- Self-harm
+- self-harm

-- · Fear of parents being contacted
+- fear of parents being contacted

-- Extremes of passivity or aggression
+- extremes of passivity or aggression

-- Drug/solvent abuse
+- drug/solvent abuse

-- · Chronic running away
+- chronic running away

-- Compulsive stealing
+- compulsive stealing

-- · Low self-esteem
+- low self-esteem

-- Air of detachment 'don't care' attitude
+- air of detachment 'don't care' attitude

-- Social isolation does not join in and has few friends
+- social isolation does not join in and has few friends

-- Depression, withdrawal
+- depression, withdrawal

-- Behavioural problems e.g. aggression, attention seeking, hyperactivity, poor attention
+- behavioural problems e.g. aggression, attention seeking, hyperactivity, poor attention

-- · Low self-esteem, lack of confidence, fearful, distressed, anxious
+- low self-esteem, lack of confidence, fearful, distressed, anxious

-- · Poor peer relationships including withdrawn or isolated behaviour
+- poor peer relationships including withdrawn or isolated behaviour.

-Indicators in the parent
+Indicators in the parent:

-- Domestic abuse, adult mental health problems and parental substance misuse may be features in families where children are exposed to abuse - · Abnormal attachment to child e.g. overly anxious or disinterest in the child - Scapegoats one child in the family - Imposes inappropriate expectations on the child e.g. prevents the child's developmental exploration or learning, or normal social interaction through overprotection - · Wider parenting difficulties may (or may not) be associated with this form of abuse
+- domestic abuse, adult mental health problems and parental substance misuse may be features in families where children are exposed to abuse - abnormal attachment to child e.g. overly anxious or disinterest in the child - scapegoats one child in the family - imposes inappropriate expectations on the child e.g. prevents the child's developmental exploration or learning, or normal social interaction through overprotection - wider parenting difficulties may, or may not, be associated with this form of abuse.

-Indicators of in the family/environment
+Indicators of in the family/environment:

-- Lack of support from family or social network - Marginalised or isolated by the community - · History of mental health, alcohol or drug misuse or domestic violence - History of unexplained death, illness or multiple surgery in parents and/or siblings of the family - Past history of childhood abuse, self-harm, somatising disorder or false allegations of physical or sexual assault or a culture of physical chastisement health or development.
-Neglect may occur during pregnancy as a result of maternal substance abuse.
+- lack of support from family or social network - marginalised or isolated by the community - history of mental health, alcohol or drug misuse or domestic violence - history of unexplained death, illness or multiple surgery in parents and/or siblings of the family - past history of childhood abuse, self-harm, somatising disorder or false allegations of physical or sexual assault or a culture of physical chastisement.